Many people could benefit from a life insurance policy but still choose not to purchase one. Learn why they should give life insurance another look.

 If you're fairly young and healthy and you're not a smoker, though, you should be able to get a 20-year, $250,000 level-term policy for less than $200 annually.

-This is far from common knowledge among today's consumers, though, with Todd Silverhart, Ph.D., corporate vice president at LIMRA Insurance Research, sharing that the work he and his colleagues have done in this area suggests that "consumers generally do not have a good understanding of how much a life policy might actually cost."
+This is far from common knowledge among today's consumers.
+Todd Silverhart, Ph.D., corporate vice president at LIMRA Insurance Research, shares that the work he and his colleagues have done in this area suggests that "consumers generally do not have a good understanding of how much a life policy might actually cost."

 In fact, he adds, "they tend to over-estimate the actual cost a lot," with a good example being that, when asked (as part of the 2015 Insurance Barometer Study that LIMRA conducted with non-profit Life Happens) to guess the yearly cost of the above-mentioned policy, the average person replied $400.
 The median response from people under the age of 25, on the other hand, was $600, while a whopping one in four assumed the bill to come to $1,000 or more.